learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 ![png](index_files/index_14_0.png)

-Now that you have defined your boundaries for significance, you can simply calculate p_value by calculating the total area under curve using `stats.t.cdf()`.
+Now that you have defined your boundaries for significance, you can simply calculate the p-value by calculating the total area under curve using `stats.t.cdf()`.

-Given a t-value and a degrees of freedom, you can use the "survival function" sf of scipy.stats.t (aka the complementary CDF) to compute the one-sided p-value.
+Given a t-value and the degrees of freedom, you can use the "survival function", `sf` of `scipy.stats.t` (aka the complementary CDF) to compute the one-sided p-value.
 For the two-sided p-value, just double the one-sided p-value.

 ```python